genevaers/User-Documentation/docs/AdvancedFeatures/MetaData/SpecifyLookupPath.md

 ### Multi-step Lookup Paths

 Lookups can involve multiple files to access the data you require.
 The example shown here has two steps, with a lookup to the Customer file, followed by a lookup to the Gender Description file.
+The primary key of each file is indicated by PK, and the foreign key used to link to the target file, is indicated by FK.

 ![Multi-step Lookup diagram.](../../images/MultiStepLUDiagram.png)